telerik/winforms-docs/gridview/exporting-data/html-export.md

 {{endregion}}

-__HTMLTableCaptionFormatting event__ HTMLTableCaptionFormatting event can be used to make an additional formatting on the html caption table element .
-You can access TableCaptionElement through event’s arguments and apply a valid html format.
+2\. __HTMLTableCaptionFormatting:__ this event can be used to make an additional formatting on the HTML table caption element.
+You can access __TableCaptionElement__ through event’s arguments and apply a valid HTML format.

 ####  Handling the HTMLTableCaptionFormatting event